sf-pear/data-engineering/modules/4_analytics_engineering/notes.md

 - **Table**: physical representations of data that are created and stored in the database
 - **Incremental**: a powerful feature of dbt that allow for efficient updates to existing tables. reducing the need for full data refreshes.

-## Loading/Reloading the data
-In case you totally forgot how this was done tin the first place (I did) and at this point I only have the green taxi data in my local postgres db.